roimanor/Pang/README.md

 and I chose to imeplement the distinct levels optinal task, because it seemed to require little effort to implement.

 I contemplated implementing the two-player local multiplayer, but I couldn't figure out what it would look like on mobile.

+The controls are left arrow, right arrow, and up arrow on keyboard